 The Board provides retirement gratuities to certain groups of employees hired prior to specified dates.
 The Board provides these benefits through an unfunded defined benefit plan.
 The benefit costs and liabilities related to this plan are included in the Board's consolidated financial statements.
-In 2011, the amount of gratuities payable to eligible employees at retirement was based on their salary, accumulated sick days, and years of service at retirement.
-As a result of the plan change, the amount of the gratuities payable to eligible employees at retirement is now based on their salary, accumulated sick days, and years of service at August 31, 2012.
-The changes to the Board's retirement gratuity plan resulted in a one-time decrease to the Board's obligation of \$1,874 and a corresponding curtailment gain was reported in the consolidated statement of operations for the year ended August 31, 2012.
+The amount of the gratuities payable to eligible employees at retirement is based on their salary, accumulated sick days, and years of service at August 31, 2012.